-Mr. Winkowski is a supervised person of the investment advisory firm listed on the cover page of this brochure supplement, which is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940.
+Mr. DeNichilo is a supervised person of the investment advisory firm listed on the cover page of this brochure supplement, which is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940.
 This registration does not imply a certain level of skill or training.
 Federated Hermes, Inc. owns a number of domestic and foreign advisory subsidiaries that are under common control with, and affiliates of, the investment advisory firm identified on the cover page to this brochure supplement.
 For example, Federated Hermes Limited (FHL), which is a wholly owned United Kingdom-based subsidiary of Federated Hermes, has wholly owned registered adviser subsidiaries, such as Hermes Investment Management Limited, (such registered adviser subsidiaries, the FHL Advisory Companies), as well as, among others, another wholly owned subsidiary, Hermes Equity Ownership Services (EOS), an entity that provides stewardship services, including engagement on environmental, social, corporate governance, strategic and financial matters, and research services.
 These companies can share certain common managers, trustees, directors, officers, employees and supervised persons with several affiliated registered investment advisers (collectively, the Federated Advisory Companies), registered and unregistered investment advisers affiliated with FHL Advisory Companies, as well as with an affiliated trust company, two affiliated broker-dealers, and other companies, all of which are subsidiaries of Federated Hermes, Inc.

-Mr. Winkowski is paid a fixed-base salary and a variable annual incentive.
+Mr. DeNichilo is paid a fixed-base salary and a variable annual incentive.
 Base salary is determined within a market competitive, position-specific salary range, based on the individual's experience and performance.
-The annual incentive amount is determined based primarily on the performance of the investment accounts, strategies, and/or products (accounts) Mr. Winkowski manages, and may also include a discretionary component based on a variety of factors deemed relevant, such as financial measures and performance.
-All or a portion of any annual incentive amount may be paid in cash or a combination of cash and restricted stock of Federated Hermes.
-The allocation or weighting given to the performance of any account, for which Mr. Winkowski is responsible, when compensation is calculated, can vary.
-The performance of any such account may or may not represent a significant portion of the calculation at any point in time (and may be adjusted periodically).
+The annual incentive amount is determined based primarily on the performance of the investment accounts, strategies and/or products (accounts) Mr. DeNichilo manages, and to a lesser extent, leadership/teamwork/communication and may also include a discretionary component based on a variety of factors deemed relevant, such as financial measures and performance.
+All or a portion of the annual incentive may be paid in cash or in a combination of cash and restricted stock of Federated Hermes.
+The allocation or weighting given to the performance of any account for which Mr. DeNichilo is responsible, when compensation is calculated, can vary.
+The performance of any such account or product may or may not represent a significant portion of the calculation at any point in time (and may be adjusted periodically).
 Investment performance is based on a variety of factors including performance versus account specific benchmarks.
 Any individual allocations from the discretionary component may be determined by executive management on a discretionary basis using various factors, such as, for example, on a product, strategy or asset class basis, and considering overall contributions and any other factors deemed relevant (and may be adjusted periodically).
+Leadership/teamwork/communication is assessed by the Chief Investment Officer and Lead Portfolio Managers.